ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2020.md

 Executive Chairman SINGAPORE 19 February 2021

 ![Image](output_md\Singapura Finance - Annual Report 2020_artifacts\image_000004_f6babd7e129b9f2b76fa05e48f68fae6eeed10db49baa044486941cd355aa7ce.png)
+**Description**: The image is a cropped photo of three Asian men identified as a "Board of Directors," each wearing a suit, and posed against a background that transitions from blue to white and includes a faint pattern of circles and intersecting lines.
+The first man, on the left, wears glasses and a tie with a red pattern, the middle man has black hair and is also wearing glasses with a white dress shirt and black jacket, and the man on the right, who is smiling, wears a pale tie, all against a gradient backdrop from orange to dark pink along the bottom.

 **Description**: The image displays a horizontal composition with the title "BOARD OF DIRECTORS" in dark purple at the top left.
 Below, three men are positioned against a blurred background of blues and whites with a pattern of interconnected dots resembling a network.
 The leftmost man, wearing glasses and a dark suit with a patterned red tie, looks directly at the viewer.
 The man in the center wears glasses, a white dress shirt, and a dark blazer.
 The man on the right wears a dark suit with a light tie and smiles at the viewer.
 All three men appear to be Asian and are well-groomed, and the bottom edge of the image has a gradient from orange to dark purple.